peteroupc/peteroupc.github.io/morealg.md

 The sampler's description has the following skeleton.

-1. Generate _N_ empty PSRNs, with a positive sign, an integer part of 0, and an empty fractional part.
+1. Generate _N_ empty uniform partially-sampled random numbers (PSRNs), with a positive sign, an integer part of 0, and an empty fractional part.
 Call the PSRNs _p1_, _p2_, ..., _pN_.
 2. Set _S_ to _base_, where _base_ is the base of digits to be stored by the PSRNs (such as 2 for binary or 10 for decimal).
 Then set _N_ coordinates to 0, call the coordinates _c1_, _c2_, ..., _cN_.
 Then set _d_ to 1.
 3. For each coordinate (_c1_, ..., _cN_), multiply that coordinate by _base_ and add a digit chosen uniformly at random to that coordinate.
 4. This step uses a function known as **InShape**, which takes the coordinates of a box and returns one of three values: _YES_ if the box is entirely inside the shape; _NO_ if the box is entirely outside the shape; and _MAYBE_ if the box is partly inside and partly outside the shape, or if the function is unsure.
 In this step, run **InShape** using the current box, whose coordinates in this case are ((_c1_/_S_, _c2_/_S_, ..., _cN_/_S_), ((_c1_+1)/_S_, (_c2_+1)/_S_, ..., (_cN_+1)/_S_)).
 See below for implementation notes for this step.